dmasad/StoryletManager/docs/Tutorial.md

 *Very rough tutorial intended to introduce the StoryManager core functionality as I develop it*.

-One thing that dynamic storylets are good for is when you want a to write one basic structure for an interaction that will play out differently when bound to different variables.

 ## Basic Example

 As a simple example, let's make a tiny game about attending a party.
 The player can only engage in one activity: talking to other guests.
 There will be different guests at the party, and each may want to talk about a different topic.